RR&D Brain Rehabilitation Research Center (BRRC)

 In Veterans with central nervous system injury or diseases such as stroke, traumatic brain injury (TBI), or posttraumatic stress disorder (PTDS), impairments in cognitive, motor, or emotion function can occur.
 One or more functions may be affected, however, even a single functional impairment can significantly decrease quality of life and general health.
 Further, the impairments can exact great financial and personal costs for a Veteran’s family and community as well as the Veteran.

 For a list of many BRRC research publications with abstracts and in some cases access to the full article, follow this link to PubMed.
-Note concerning links to non-VA websites: The VA does not endorse and is not responsible for information, products, or services at non-VA websites.
+Note: The VA neither endorses nor is responsible for information at non-VA websites.